 The Costs and Benefits of Shareholder Democracy

-We show that, while low-cost shareholder activism via shareholder-sponsored proposals is occasionally value-enhancing, many proposals are submitted by the same few individual investors and other sponsors without organizational capabilities to analyze a large number of firms.
+Can there be too much shareholder activism?
+We document for the first time the costs and benefits of individual investor activism through shareholder-sponsored proposals.
+As the least costly form of intervention, shareholder proposals can benefit firms that are less likely to be targeted by hedge funds.
+Yet, many proposals are submitted by the same few “corporate gadflies”, individuals without organizational capabilities to analyze a large number of firms.
 These proposals, if approved and subsequently implemented, appear to destroy shareholder value.
-Firms whose shareholders are more likely to collect information before voting benefit from low-cost shareholder activism because these investors weed out low-quality proposals.
+Only firms whose shareholders collect information before voting benefit from low-cost shareholder activism because informed shareholders weed out low-quality proposals.
 We conclude that an informed shareholder base is crucial for firms to take advantage of low-cost shareholder activism.

 JEL Classification: G3; D72